simonrodrig/personal-website/src/projects/raudio.md

-number of clients with support for streaming [YouTube](https://youtube.com) content, but many of them were shutting down at the time due to copyright concerns, which we felt provided a perfect opportunity to provide an alternative service that addressed the desire for people to share music with eachother remotely, especially during the pandemic.
+number of clients with support for streaming [YouTube](https://youtube.com) content, but many of them were shutting down at the time due to copyright concerns, which we felt provided a perfect opportunity to provide an alternative service that addressed the desire for people to share music with each other remotely, especially during the pandemic.

 In order to stream the content, we also needed to create an audio streaming